-Health and safety is of the highest priority and everyone's responsibility, including students.
-Be sure to review the Safe Operating Procedures (SOP) and personal protective equipment (PPE) requirements posted in classrooms, studios and workshops.
+Health and safety are of the highest priority and everyone's responsibility, including students.
+Be sure to review the safe operating procedures (SOP) and personal protective equipment (PPE) requirements posted in classrooms, studios and workshops.
 If you are unsure what is required, please ask a technician or instructor.
 If SOP or PPE signage is missing or damaged, please notify a technician or instructor.